Filipelevar/javascriptNotion/readme.md

 # Front-End Developer Test Project

-This project demonstrates a dynamic input field system similar to block-based content editors (such as Notion), where users can type formatting commands to apply specific styles or insert formatted blocks.
+This project demonstrates a dynamic input field system similar to block-based content editor (like Notion), where users can type formatting commands to apply specific styles or insert formatted blocks.

 ## Key Functionalities